MethodicalAcceleratorDesign/MAD-NG/docs/source/funcutils.rst

 Flags Functions
 ===============

 A flag is 32 bit unsigned integer used to store up to 32 binary states with the convention that :const:`0` means disabled/cleared and :const:`1` means enabled/set.
 Functions on flags are useful aliases to -- or combinaison of -- bitwise operations to manipulate their states (i.e. their bits).
+Flags are mainly used by the object model to keep track of hidden and user-defined states in a compact and efficient format.

 =====================  ====================================================
 Functions              Return values